truemagic-coder/nemo-agent/README.md

 Nemo Agent is a blazing fast local AI Agent for Python coding

 ## Features
-* Runs blazing fast locally
+* Runs blazing fast locally on an RTX 4070 or greater
-* Generates Python project structures automatically using poetry
+* Generates Python project structures automatically using `poetry`
 * Writes Python code based on task descriptions
 * Executes development tasks using AI-generated commands
 * Utilizes the `mistral-nemo` language model for intelligent code generation
 * Implements best practices in Python development automatically
-* Writes and runs passing tests up to 80%+ test coverage using pytest
+* Writes and runs passing tests up to 80%+ test coverage using `pytest`
-* Automatically fixes and styles code using pylint
+* Automatically fixes and styles code using `pylint`

 ## Installation
 You can install Nemo Agent using pip: